 The Fake Ruined Medieval Haldimand Tower

 At one end of the promenade, not far from the Olympic Museum, is the Tour Haldimand.
-The tower was built about 1825 as part of a daft competition between three noble men.
-The competition was to see who could build the most beautiful ruined medieval tower.
-The winner was William Haldimand, owner of the Denantou estate.
+The tower was built about 1825 as part of a daft competition between three noblemen.

 The Thai Pavilion

-Wasnโt really expecting to see a Thai pavilion in Lausanne.
+I wasn’t really expecting to see a Thai pavilion in Lausanne.
 Turns out the Thai pavilion was gifted to the City of Lausanne from His Majesty the King of Thailand in 2005 to mark H.M.
-King Bhumibol Adulyadej 60th anniversary of the accession to the throne of and the 75th anniversary of diplomatic relations between Thailand and Switzerland.H.M.
+King Bhumibol Adulyadej’s 60th anniversary of the accession to the throne and the 75th anniversary of diplomatic relations between Thailand and Switzerland.
+H.M.
 King Bhumibol Adulyadej (Rama IX) lived in Lausanne for from 1933 to 1951.
-I lived in Thailand for 12 years, seeing a little bit of Thai made me a little homesick for a past chapter in my life.

-The Lavaux Vineyards โ A UNESCO World Heritage Site
+The Lavaux Vineyards – A UNESCO World Heritage Site

 The Lavaux vineyards are stunning and should be a must for every visitor to Lausanne.
-And it doesnโt matter if you donโt even like wine (although itโs even better if you do!) because the scenery alone is just spectacular.
-There are terraced vineyards as far as the eye can see with Lake Geneva and the Alps as a backdrop.
+And it doesn’t matter if you don’t even like wine (although it’s even better if you do!) because the scenery alone is just spectacular.
+There are terraced vineyards as far as the eye can see, with Lake Geneva and the Alps as a backdrop.
 Just wow!
 What can I say?

 The Lavaux Vineyards are a UNESCO World Heritage site.
 You can visit several wineries in the area, sample the wines, learn about the local grapes, walk amongst the terraces and just enjoy views of the Swiss Alps.
 This place really was a highlight of my trip.